 There are loads of IoT platforms for any taste, budget, and needs.
 According to Statista, Microsoft Azure, Google Cloud, and Amazon Web Services are among the top platforms used to run connected devices in software projects.
 However, choosing one of the market giants doesn’t guarantee your project’s success.
 In most cases, IoT platforms are tailored for specific industries or focus on a certain type of device — for example, beacons, smart watches, or even augmented reality headsets.
 Picking the right platform is crucial to addressing the needs of your business.
 In making your choice, you should start with defining your IoT strategy, the kinds of problems you’re going to solve, and the results you want to achieve.

-Having explored the basic hardware and software components of the IoT ecosystem, it’s obvious that the combination of these elements may vary from project to project.
-What’s important is to not lose track of your business goals, as the core of any IoT solution is turning raw data into actionable insights and value.
+Having understood what the basic building blocks of IoT are, it’s obvious that the combination of these elements may vary from project to project.
+What’s important is to not lose track of your business goals, as the core of any technical building blocks of IoT solution is turning raw data into actionable insights and value.
 As for the technology part, it’s more effective to partner with a reliable provider of IoT solutions to help you deal with a variety of factors affecting IoT architecture.

-Contact us in case you’re looking to implement IoT technology into your business solution.
+Contact us in case you’re looking to implement IoT system building blocks or IoT technology into your business solution.